cicarulez/Mongo-Manager-Cli/README.md

 # MongoDB User Management and Data Export Script

 This Node.js application facilitates MongoDB database operations such as user management and data export.
-It provides an interactive CLI for creating, deleting, and updating user passwords, as well as exporting and listing data from a MongoDB collection.
+It provides an interactive CLI for creating, deleting, and updating user passwords (which are securely salted and hashed using `bcrypt`), as well as exporting and listing data from a MongoDB collection.

 ---

 ## Features

 ### 1. **User Management**
 - **Create User**: Add new users to the database.
+Passwords are securely salted and hashed using `bcrypt` before storage.
 - **Delete User**: Remove users from the database.
 - **Change Password**: Update passwords for existing users.
+New passwords are securely salted and hashed using `bcrypt` before being updated in the database.
 - **List Users**: Display all registered users.

 ### 2. **Export Options**